All Episodes

-And by the way, for you women out there, and I and I realize that uh, you know, I know human nature.
+And by the way, for you women out there, and I realize that, you know, I know human nature.

 I'm an average American myself, but I'm around elites enough.